 It’s important to repeat that each option above has its variances in how overall review counts and ratings are displayed.
 This stems from Google’s guidelines on review schema.
 You can’t apply schema to 3rd-party reviews, as they are already marked-up on the sites they originated from.

 In addition to what you can display we have improved options to manage the review content that appears and the overall widget itself.
 Here are some of the new options you can take advantage of.

-Auto display of 1st-party reviews: Automatically display content in your widget if it’s above the rating setting.
+Auto display of 1st-party reviews: Automatically display direct customer feedback in your widget.
 (You still have individually control from your Customer Dashboard or Profile too)